On the Inference (In-)Security of Vertical Federated Learning: Efficient Auditing against Inference Tampering Attack: Abstract

 \section{Abstract}

-Vertical Federated Learning (VFL) is a distributed AI software deployment mechanism for cross-silo collaboration without accessing participants' data.
-However, existing VFL work lacks a mechanism to audit the execution correctness of the inference software of the data party.
-To address this problem, we design a \underline{Ve}rtical \underline{F}ederated \underline{I}nference \underline{A}uditing (VeFIA) framework.
-VeFIA helps the task party to audit whether the data party's inference software is executed as expected during large-scale inference without leaking the data privacy of the data party or introducing additional latency to the inference system.
-The core of VeFIA is that the task party can use the inference results from a framework with Trusted Execution Environments (TEE) and the coordinator to validate the correctness of the data party's computation results.
-VeFIA guarantees that, as long as the abnormal inference exceeds 5.4\%, the task party can detect execution anomalies in the inference software with a probability of 99.99\%, without incurring any additional online inference latency.
-VeFIA's random sampling validation achieves 100\% positive predictive value, negative predictive value, and true positive rate in detecting abnormal inference.
-To the best of our knowledge, this is the first paper to discuss the correctness of inference software execution in VFL.
+Vertical Federated Learning (VFL) is an emerging distributed learning paradigm for cross-silo collaboration without accessing participants' data.
+However, existing VFL work lacks a mechanism to audit the inference correctness of the data party.
+The malicious data party can modify the local data and model to mislead the joint inference results.
+To exploit this vulnerability, we design a novel \underline{Ve}rtical \underline{F}ederated \underline{I}nference \underline{T}ampering (VeFIT) attack, allowing the data party to covertly tamper with the local inference and mislead results on the task party's final prediction.
+VeFIT can decrease the task party's inference accuracy by an average of 34.49\%.
+Existing defense mechanisms can not effectively detect this attack, and the detection performance is near random guessing.
+To mitigate the attack, we further design a \underline{Ve}rtical \underline{F}ederated \underline{I}nference \underline{A}uditing (VeFIA) framework.
+VeFIA helps the task party to audit whether the data party's inferences are executed as expected during large-scale online inference.
+VeFIA does not leak the data party's privacy nor introduce additional latency.
+The core design is that the task party can use the inference results from a framework with Trusted Execution Environments (TEE) and the coordinator to validate the correctness of the data party's computation results.
+VeFIA guarantees that, as long as the proportion of inferences attacked by VeFIT exceeds 5.4\%, the task party can detect the malicious behavior of the data party with a probability of 99.99\%, without any additional online overhead.
+VeFIA's random sampling validation of VeFIA achieves 100\% positive predictive value, negative predictive value, and true positive rate in detecting VeFIT.
+We further validate VeFIA's effectiveness in terms of privacy protection and scalability on real-world datasets.
+To the best of our knowledge, this is the first paper discussing the inference auditing problem towards VFL.
+We provide the artifact at \url{https://anonymous.4open.science/r/VeFIA}.